 - The DUI can have a huge impact on your career

 - If you are in a child custody battle, the recent DUI will be a problem

-- A DUI can bar you from travelling to certain countries
+- A DUI can bar you from traveling to certain countries such as Canada

 - If you are studying for a degree or a professional license, the DUI can prevent you from realizing your educational dreams